Monkey

 Most northerly city to hold the (modern) Olympics Click to show or hide the answer

-Only Southern Hemisphere city to host the Olympics in its first century Click to show or hide the answer
+The only city in the Southern Hemisphere to host the Summer Olympics in its first century Click to show or hide the answer

 The butterfly was swum as a separate event for the first time (by both men and women) Click for more information